How to Change a Tire Without a Jack

 1. Distribute Weight Evenly:

-1. When using a lever system, ensure the weight is evenly distributed to avoid tilting.
+1. When using a lever system, ensure weight is evenly distributed to prevent tilting.

-2. Use a wide, sturdy base to support the vehicle.
+2. Utilize a wide, sturdy base for reliable support.

 2. Gradual Lifting: